-- o Being an undocumented citizen limits the ability to: - Obtain a driver's license.
+- Being an undocumented citizen limits the ability to: - Obtain a driver's license.
 This means you need to rely on public transportation.
-(It should be noted this law will change in January.) - Build credit; credit is often needed to rent an apartment. - O There are cases where a family does earn enough to pay for rent; however, they do not meet the requirements to buy a house with a similar monthly payment. - The housing programs that exist typically require a lot of documentation and have requirements that are hard to meet. - This can be an issue for families who start by renting a room from a person who has the lease for the entire house.
-There aren't documents to show they are paying rent. - Typically, undocumented residents do not qualify for programs. - o People are afraid to ask for assistance because taking part in social services could jeopardize the opportunity to obtain permanent resident status.
+(It should be noted this law will change in January.) - Build credit; credit is often needed to rent an apartment. - There are cases where a family does earn enough to pay for rent; however, they do not meet the requirements to buy a house with a similar monthly payment. - The housing programs that exist typically require a lot of documentation and have requirements that are hard to meet. - This can be an issue for families who start by renting a room from a person who has the lease for the entire house.
+There aren't documents to show they are paying rent. - Typically, undocumented residents do not qualify for programs. - People are afraid to ask for assistance because taking part in social services could jeopardize the opportunity to obtain permanent resident status. - Public Transportation - When transportation infrastructure is built housing prices increase, which forces lower income families to move.
+This seems contradictory; if public transportation is supposed to provide service for transit-dependent people then the housing near it should be affordable to those communities. - Housing near the Metro appears to be luxury housing/apartments.